lucified/minard-backend/README.md

 for the main backend service, `charles`, whereas the code for other backend services are in their own repositories.

-The backend consists of the following services:
+In addition to `charles`, the backend consists of the following services:

-- charles
 - [Forked GitLab CE](https://github.com/lucified/gitlab-ce)
 - [Forked GitLab Runner](https://github.com/lucified/minard-runner)
 - [Screenshotter](https://github.com/lucified/screenshotter)